psu-hcr/ETM-code/README.md

 # ME340-code
-This repo includes ME340 code and its explanation
+This repo includes ME340 codes and other online material.